Ok, the 40 year plan.

-- No money for family “fun” time, debt and the worry that goes with it, no savings, no private pension and a pittance of a state pension that is further away now than when you started out.
+- No money for family “fun” time, debt, no savings, no private pension and a pittance of a state pension that is further away now than when you started out.

 How is the New Reality looking for you and, more to the point, what can you do about it?

 Scary isn’t it?